co360/soda-hol/3-package-the-todo-app-to-run-locally.md

 ## Objectives

-- Download client credentials for secure connections
+* Download client credentials for secure connections
-- Clone the todo application's Git repo
+* Clone the todo application's Git repo
-- Build a docker image to host the application
+* Build a docker image to host the application
-- Run a docker container based on the image
+* Run a docker container based on the image

 ## Required Artifacts

 - Git - The todo application is hosted in GitHub so Git is used to clone the repo.
 If Git isn't available, you may opt to download the repo from GitHub as a zip file and extract the contents where you wish.
 - Docker - Docker is a standard tool for packaging and deploying applications, especially when Continuous Integration and Continuous Deployment strategies are used.
 Here's [a link to a Docker cheat sheet](https://www.docker.com/sites/default/files/Docker_CheatSheet_08.09.2016_0.pdf) which includes examples of the most common commands, such as how to list and remove images and containers.

-# Clone Git repo and build Docker image

-## Steps
+## Parts

-### Step 1: Download ATP client credentials (wallet)
+### **Part 1**: Download ATP client credentials (wallet)

 With Oracle Autonomous Database, data is encrypted both at rest and over the network.
 For network encryption to work, clients need to have the correct encryption keys and related connection details.
-In this step, you'll learn how to access and configure these credentials so that various clients can connect to the database.
+In this part, you'll learn how to access and configure these credentials so that various clients can connect to the database.

 - Within your cloud account, navigate to the Autonomous Transaction Processing service page and click the name of the ATP instance you would like to connect to.
 This will take you to the Database Details page for that instance.